Get Started with Confluent Cloud on the Jio Marketplace with Commitments

 - Solution

-- Ask your Confluent Cloud administrator to invite you to the Confluent Cloud organization.
+Ask your Confluent Cloud organization administrator to add you to the Azure AD tenant that you used during Confluent Cloud signup.

 - Symptoms